EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 ## FAQ

+**What if my talk doesn't get accepted?**

+Fear not!
+To thank you for submitting a talk, you will be granted access to early registration.

 **Should I remove identifying information from my abstract/ timeline?**

 No - write the abstract as you would like it to appear if your talk is selected.
 Our CfP coordinator will anonymize your application before the review group see it.